zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 4.  **Falsifiability and Predictions**

-- While measuring *z* often requires tuning control parameters to criticality, RTM’s predictions for α can be **validated directly** by measuring mean-first-passage or relaxation times across scales—even far from any transition .
+- While measuring *z* often requires tuning control parameters to criticality, RTM’s predictions for α can be **validated directly** by measuring mean-first-passage or relaxation times across scales, even far from any transition .

 - This structural approach elevates a numerical scaling relationship into a **predictive framework** with geometric foundations across regimes never traditionally associated with critical dynamics